 Should i use VPS hosting?

-During the Corona crisis, numerous small and medium-sized companies reacted to the increased online demand by revising their web offers, introducing additional website features or setting up completely new online shops.
+During the Covid 19 crisis, numerous small and medium-sized companies reacted to the increased online demand by revising their web offers, introducing additional website features or setting up completely new online shops.
 But there was a problem with this: the more powerful the applications, the more powerful the server environment must be.